jayce4610/auto-annotated-portfolio/content/pages/projects/go-diary.md

     variant: variant-a
     title: Problem
     subtitle: ''
-    text: >
+    text: >+
+      ### **Problem Statement**

+      1.  **Lack of Interest in Traditional Journaling** – Young users find writing in a diary boring or feel unmotivated to continue.

+      2.  **Fear of Judgment & Privacy Concerns** – Many children and teenagers worry that someone might read their personal thoughts, making them hesitant to write openly.

+      3.  **Difficulty Expressing Emotions** – Some young users struggle to put their thoughts and feelings into words, leading to frustration or avoidance of journaling.

-      Many people struggle to maintain a daily journaling habit due to a lack of motivation, emotional engagement, or time.
-Traditional diary apps feel static and uninspiring, making it easy for users to abandon their journaling routines.
+      4.  **No Immediate Reward or Engagement** – Traditional diary apps feel static and do not provide real-time engagement, making it easy for users to lose interest.

     elementId: ''
     styles:
       self: